 After completing this program, you’ll be eligible for a Bachelor of Education degree and a BC teaching certificate.

 This program is also offered in Cranbrook, BC on the College of the Rockies campus.
-Please consult an academic adviser in the Teacher Education Advising Office if you wish to attend the program in Cranbrook.
+The off-campus program may take more than 16-months to complete depending on scheduling.
+Please consult an academic adviser in the Teacher Education Advising Office for more information.

 - Application deadline: January 2.
 View application instructions here starting November.